Project Management Methodologies

 In order to achieve goals and planned results within a defined schedule and a budget, a manager uses a project.
 Regardless of which field or which trade, there are assortments of methodologies to help managers at every stage of a project from the initiation to implementation to the closure.
 In this tutorial, we will try to discuss the most commonly used project management methodologies.

-For example, there is a specific methodology which NASA uses to build a space station while the Navy employs a different methodology to build submarines.
-Hence there are different project management methodologies that cater to the needs of different projects, span across different business domains.
+For example, there is a specific methodology, which NASA uses to build a space station while the Navy employs a different methodology to build submarines.
+Hence, there are different project management methodologies that cater to the needs of different projects spanned across different business domains.

 1 - Adaptive Project Framework: